 Due from and to other Macquarie Group entities includes derivatives classified as HFT.
-All other receivables or intercompany payables are carried at amortised cost except for non-financial liabilities. financial liabilities.
+All other receivables or intercompany payables are carried at amortised cost except for

-10 The fair value of other liabilities carried at amortised costs excludes lease liabilities.
+The fair value of other liabilities carried at amortised costs excludes lease liabilities.
+Carrying value of other liabilities at DFVTPL approximates the contractual payables at maturity.